 Neither nonprofits nor foundations have enough resources to subsidize government that much when people in need – and indeed, in greater need after severe spending cuts – turn even more to nonprofits for assistance.

 What You Can Do: Let your state and local government officials, and their associations such as the municipal league, know of your opposition to the impact of the tax bill on the federal deficit and the likely cuts that will be felt by all parties, including charitable nonprofits.
 This can lead to coalition building and advancing mutually beneficial solutions.
 Also, share your concerns with local news media and give them real-life stories of what cuts will mean in your community.
-Stay connected with your state association of nonprofits to learn and share ideas for helping all
+Stay connected with your state association of nonprofits to learn and share ideas for helping all nonprofits advance their

 Legislative Procedure and Timing

 The House-passed bill will be sent to the Senate and serve as the legislation that the Senate takes up for debate scheduled for the week after Thanksgiving.
 Senate Finance Committee Chairman Hatch (R-UT) or his designee will likely offer a manager’s amendment that replaces the House version with the legislation approved by the Finance Committee on November 16.
 Because the bill will be brought to the Senate floor under the budget reconciliation process, filibusters will not be permitted and the debate will be limited to a designated number of hours.